 Songs can also contain both Bridges and Middle 8’s.
 But they’re rare.
 That’s because by the time you get a Verse plus a Bridge plus a Chorus, adding a Middle 8 starts to make for a lot of different ideas, and the song can collapse under its own weight.
 Having so many different sections can also get complicated and confusing.
-One example that does work well is Lenny Kravitz’ “I’ll be Waiting”, where the Middle 8 comes in with the strings on “You are the only one”.
+One example that does work well is Lenny Kravitz’ “I’ll be Waiting”, where the Middle 8 comes in with the strings on “You are the only one” at 2:52.
 He needs that fourth section, the Middle 8, because the other elements, are fairly simple, even minimal, which means that there’s not quite enough material to sustain the song with just Verse, Bridge, Chorus.
 He could have used a solo, but soloing over this kind of backing, at this tempo, isn’t really his bag.
 Also, as the song is fairly slow, it’s harder to get a contrasting breakdown section to work, as to some extent we’re already there: the whole song is open and textural, and you can’t really pull back from what’s already pulled back.

 So, to conclude: The Middle 8 is the bit in the middle of the song, after the second Chorus in verse-chorus form.
 It’s not a bridge, and doesn’t work like a bridge, it’s a kind of interlude, often with a key change.
-On the other hand, a Bridge is the bit in the song that works like a real-life bridge, “bridging” between different sections and driving the song forwards.
+On the other hand, a Bridge is the bit in the song that works like a real-life bridge, “bridging” between different sections and moving the song forwards.
 It usually comes between the Verse and Chorus.

 Try thinking about these sections like that, and see what happens to your writing and arrangements.
 It all helps.

-And, just a small postlude if you want to explore this further: The Middle 8 in Verse/Chorus form functions almost identically to the B section of AABA form, and is sometimes even referred to as the Middle 8 in those songs.
+And, just a small postlude if you want to explore this further: The Middle 8 in Verse/Chorus form functions almost identically to the B section of AABA form, which is sometimes even referred to as the Middle 8 in those songs.
 So if you’re looking for some more on the what/why/how of Middle 8’s, check out my AABA entry.

 © Peter Crosbie 2016.
 All rights reserved.